sophiapitt-browne/web-scraper/README.md

 * `dataframe_to_csv()`: Converts a Pandas DataFrame to a CSV file.

-* `clean_dataframe`: Cleans a DataFrame by renaming columns and dropping unnecessary ones (based on data from the Jsearch API).
+* `clean_dataframe`: Cleans a DataFrame by re-ordering and renaming columns and dropping unnecessary ones (based on data from the Jsearch API).

 These functions can be used together for the complete process of extracting the json data and converting to a CSV file or used separately to reduce the number of API requests or for further data analysis and cleaning purposes.